emory-courses/dsa-java/doc/syllabus.md

 ## Grading

-* Homework assignments: 40%.
+* Homework assignments: 30%.
-* Take-home quizzes: 10%.
+* Take-home quizzes: 20%.
 * Midterm exam: 20%.
 * Final exam: 30%.

 ## Homework Assignments

-* Homework assignments must be original and submitted individually.
+* 3 homework assignments must be original and submitted individually.
 * All assignments are due by the beginning of the class.
 * Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted after the first week.
 Exceptions to this policy will be made only in extraordinary circumstances.